jarekb84/DotaAutoChessItems/README.md

   - Exceptions noted below the item name
 - Combined items grouped by similar required items
   - makes it easier to spot the item that just dropped for you and what it can be used for
+- Click on items to highlight all instances of them
+  - Helps keeping track of drops during gameplay

 ## Sources